Case Study: Context Interactions & Physics Faculty's Professional Development: Sphinx Discussion

-Given that Sphinx was being evaluated for promotion during interview 3, his discussion on his teaching focuses significantly on the day to day classroom activities and practices: \begin{quote} \textit{``I have a candidate committee who reviews me in my class, my classes.
+Given that Sphinx was being evaluated for promotion during interview 3, we see a shift in his personal domain from discussion of big picture ideas of teaching coming from his adaptive mindset to specific instructional strategies.
+His discussion on his teaching focuses significantly on the day to day classroom activities: \begin{quote} \textit{``I have a candidate committee who reviews me in my class, my classes.
 I am also this year getting evaluated college wide, so I had someone from the college as well evaluate [\dots]''} \end{quote}

-The simultaneous occurrences of the evaluation by the college wide committee evaluating his teaching and his interactions with the wider physics community at the New Faculty Workshop for Physics and Astronomy seem to further shift Sphinx's focus to his student-centered in-class practices.
 More specifically, he discusses in detail strategies he uses to engage students in the classroom.
 For example, he uses ABCD cards (cards with the letters A B C and D that allow students to respond to questions an instructor asks in class) to include more conceptual questions to gauge student understanding and increase their engagement: \begin{quote} \textit{``And so, for those conceptual questions, that's where I use the ABCD cards.
 And so I'll have them you know, I use them for pre questions, so basically before I go over the topic just to see where everybody's at.
 And so when it looks like everybody's on the same page.
 Like, I've tended to go a little quicker through those topics.
-If ever there's kind of a mixed response then like, I usually hold off on telling them the answer then we go through the material and then I ask them again.''} \end{quote} His discussion on his in-class teaching strategies showcase how he tries to adapt to students' level of understanding and create a pedagogical structure that centers around student interactions.
-He also details his thought process behind his use of certain instructional methods: \begin{quote} \textit{``If I see differences in answers, like I'll try to get either two people to talk to each other or to talk through me about what they're thinking and then or sometimes I'll have them talk to each other as well and read, discuss their answers.''} \end{quote} The value of peer instruction is a facet of his teaching that is strongly nurtured by his supportive environment.
-His personal past experiences, his interactions with the wider physics community, his college and his colleagues all strongly encourage this mode of instruction.
+If ever there's kind of a mixed response then like, I usually hold off on telling them the answer then we go through the material and then I ask them again.''} \end{quote} His discussion on his in-class teaching strategies showcases how he tries to adapt to students' level of understanding and create a pedagogical structure that centers around student interactions.